ericmchoi/dex-by-daylight/README.md

 ![perks](https://user-images.githubusercontent.com/21096047/152268564-baed71b9-6ac8-4f09-bf9f-3298cc364821.png)

 From just these symbols, it can be confusing for newer players to tell what perks were selected, let's say, from footage of their favorite YouTuber.
-So they would need to browse through a list of 191 total perks from the game wiki to find information about them.
+So they would need to browse through a list of 191 total perks in the game wiki to find information about them.

 *Dex by Daylight* is a site that simplifies this by allowing users to search for perks based on keywords found in the icon, as well as in the perk's description.

 **Example**

 ![search preview](https://user-images.githubusercontent.com/21096047/152269673-a382e2f1-ef77-4b51-9cc1-f1c8ca7d567f.jpeg)

 ## Installation